zulip/zulip/docs/git-guide.md

 This step is optional, but recommended.

-Zulip Server is configured to use [Travis CI][travis-ci] to test and create builds upon each new commit and pull request.
+The Zulip Server project is configured to use [Travis CI][travis-ci] to test and create builds upon each new commit and pull request.
 Travis CI is free for open source projects and it's easy to configure for your own fork of Zulip.
 After doing so, TravisCI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).

+Running Travis CI against your fork can help save both you and the Zulip maintainers time by making it easy to test a change fully before submitting a pull request.
+We generally recommend a worfklow where as you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
+But then once you've gotten the tests you'd expect to be relevant to your changes working, push a branch to Travis CI to run the full test suite before you create a pull request.
+While you wait for Travis CI to run, you can start working on your next task.
+When the tests finish, you can create a pull request that you already know passes the tests.

 First, sign in to [Travis CI][travis-ci] with your GitHub account and authorize Travis CI to access your GitHub account and repositories.
 Once you've done